Credit monitoring vs. identity theft protection services: Understanding the key differences

 Pros

-• Alerts you to changes in your credit report, which may help catch errors or fraud early.
+It alerts you to changes in your credit report, which may help catch errors or fraud early.

-• Provides regular updates on your credit score.
+It provides regular updates on your credit score.

-• Some providers offer additional features, such as identity theft protection services.
+Some providers offer additional features, such as identity theft protection services.

 Cons

-• You have to pay a monthly or yearly fee.
+You have to pay a monthly or yearly fee.

-What does identity theft protection do?
+What do identity theft protection services do?

-ID theft protection advantages and limitations
+Identity theft protection advantages and limitations

 • Scans the dark web for your credentials.